codequest-eu/terraform-modules/spa/middleware/README.md

 * `handler` (`string`, default: `"index.handler"`)

+    Path to the function which will handle lambda calls

 * `name` (`string`, required)

+    Lambda name

 * `role_arn` (`string`, required)

+    Role which should be assumed by the Lambda, created by middleware_common module

 * `runtime` (`string`, default: `"nodejs10.x"`)

+    Lambda runtime

 * `tags` (`map(string)`, required)

+    Tags to add to resources that support them